AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

         ...
         QiClient.createBehavior(behavior);

-By setting the ``Mode`` property to ``StepwiseContinuousLeading`` we ensure that any calculated event will have an interpolated index, but every other property will have the value of the previous event.
+Setting the ``Mode`` property to ``StepwiseContinuousLeading`` ensures that any calculated event has an interpolated index, but every other property has the value of the previous event.
 Now attach this behavior to the existing stream by setting the ``BehaviorId`` property of the stream and updating the stream definition in the Qi service: